ajbouh/substrate/experiments/nuc/README.md

 where `AAAA... is a string of the public key generated for `id_substrate`.

-- Now  you can run `ssh into substrate.home.arpa` from your computer to access Substrate OS.
+Now  you can run `ssh into substrate.home.arpa` from your computer to access Substrate OS.

 ## Running Bridge

-- First Update Substrate OS on the NUC by running:
+First we update Substrate OS on the NUC by running:

     # ./remote ./dev.sh reload